 - Family members who are current members at a credit union

+You can complete the membership requirements for many credit unions online.
 Those institutions might serve customers nationally, or they may operate primarily in small areas.
-Either way, the membership rules are the same.
+Either way, the membership rules work the same way.

-Donations and group membership: If you’re wondering how you fall into the same group as others who don’t live anywhere near you and might not share other characteristics, the solution is typically joining a group.
-At several of the credit unions below, you can become eligible by joining nonprofit organizations or making a small donation to certain causes.
+If you’re wondering how you fall into the same group as others who don’t live anywhere near you—and you might not have anything in common with—the solution is typically joining a group.

 Alliant Credit Union is one of the largest credit unions in the U.S. based on assets.
-Headquartered in Chicago, IL, Alliant is available for individuals who live in surrounding areas, work for or belong to select organizations, or have family members who are Alliant members.
+Headquartered in Chicago, Illinois, Alliant is available to individuals who live in surrounding areas, work for or belong to specific organizations, or have family members who are Alliant members.
+Additional highlights:

 - Easy membership: Anybody who becomes a member of Foster Care to Success (FCS) by donating $10 or more can apply to join Alliant.
 FCS is a nonprofit organization that helps individuals as they leave the foster care system.

-- 24/7 customer service: In addition to the app and online service options, you can call customer service at any time (excluding holidays) for help with your accounts.
+- 24/7 customer service: In addition to the app and online service options, you can call Alliant’s customer service department at any time for assistance with your accounts.

 - High-yield savings: Alliant’s High-Rate Savings account is competitive with online savings accounts, paying a high annual percentage yield (APY) with a $5 initial minimum deposit requirement.
-There are no monthly maintenance fees as long as you opt-in to electronic statements.
+There are no monthly maintenance fees if you opt-in to electronic statements.

 - Mobile app: The Alliant app offers best-in-class features like account inquiries, transfer requests, online bill payment, mobile check deposit, and more.

-NASA Federal Credit Union (NASA FCU) started with seven NASA employees and has grown to over 100,000 members.
-Several other employers and organizations have partnered with NASA FCU, and the staff and members of those groups are also eligible to join.
+NASA Federal Credit Union (NASA FCU) started with seven NASA employees and has grown to over 200,000 members.
+Several other employers and organizations partner with NASA FCU, and the staff and members of those groups are also eligible to join.
 Relatives of current NASA FCU members can also apply.
 Additional highlights:

-- Free FICO credit scores: Members using the mobile app can see real FICO scores, watch how they change from month to month, and learn what factors affect their scores.
+- Free FICO credit scores: Members using online banking can see real FICO scores, monitor how they change from month to month, and observe which factors affect their scores.

 - Mobile app: The NASA FCU app provides all of the features you’d expect, including mobile check deposit, online bill payment, transfer requests, and secure customer service messaging.

 Lake Michigan Credit Union (LMCU) is a large and growing credit union based in Grand Rapids, MI.
-Membership is open to individuals who live, work, worship, or attend school in the state of Michigan.
-As with other credit unions, you can also join if an immediate family member is a current member—or if you belong to certain organizations.
+Membership is open to individuals who live, work, worship, or attend school in Michigan's lower peninsula or anywhere in Florida.
+As with other credit unions, you can also join if an immediate family member is a current member.
 Additional highlights:

 - Easy membership: You’re eligible to join LMCU if you make a $5 or greater donation to the Amyotrophic Lateral Sclerosis (ALS) Association.
 The ALS Association is a nonprofit organization dedicated to fighting ALS, also known as Lou Gehrig’s Disease, with research, advocacy, and patient assistance.

 - Reward checking: LMCU offers a checking account that pays a high APY on your account balance—but you can still use the account like a regular checking account.
-The account refunds up to $15 per month in ATM charges, and there’s no minimum balance requirement.
-However, like all reward checking accounts, you need to qualify for the high yield (make at least ten debit card purchases per month, set up direct deposit, login to view your account several times per month, and use online statements).
+The account refunds up to $10 per month in ATM charges, and there’s no minimum balance requirement.
+However, like all reward checking accounts, you need to qualify for the high yield (make at least ten debit card purchases per month, set up direct deposit, log in to view your account at least four times per month, and use online statements).

-- Alerts and text banking: Sometimes you’re too busy to log in and review your accounts, but alerts and text messages can help.
-Find out when withdrawals hit your account, when your account balance falls below a certain level, or when somebody changes your address.
+- Alerts and text banking: You don’t always have time to log in and review your accounts, but automatic alerts and text messages can help.
+Find out when withdrawals hit your account, when your account balance drops below a certain level, or if anyone tries to change your personal information without your approval.
 You can also send a quick text message and get a response with your current account balance—there’s no need to log in to an app or website to get that information.

 - Mobile app: LMCU’s mobile app offers services to make your life easier, including online bill payment, mobile check deposit, transfer requests, and more.